frePPLe/frepple/doc/model-reference/api.rst

 * **Python**:

-  FrePPLe embeds an interpreter for the Python language.
+  The frePPLe planning engine embeds an interpreter for the Python language.
   All objects in the planning engine can be read, created, updated and deleted from Python code.
 All functionality of Python and its extension modules is accessible from the planning engine.

+  It is also possible to access the frePPLe functionality as a Python module.
+  A regular "import frepple" statement suffices to load the module.

   Detailed programming and scripting is possible in this way.
 For complex integration tasks and for customization of the algorithms Python is your